 How to cast from an iPhone

-Though it was born on Chromecasts, the Google Cast standard is now widespread, including many speakers and TVs.
-Since Apple products don’t commonly play well with non-Apple products, iOS users might be wondering if Chromecasts (or other Google Cast gear) will work with an iPhone.
+Though it was born on Chromecasts, Google Cast is now widespread, available on many speakers, TVs, and other devices.
+Since Apple devices typically don’t play as well with third-party standards, iPhone owners might be wondering if Chromecasts (or other Google Cast gear) will work with iOS.

 JUMP TO KEY SECTIONS

 Editor’s note: All instructions in this post were put together using an Apple iPhone 12 mini running iOS 15.6 and a Chromecast with Google TV.
 Please remember some steps might slightly differ if you use other hardware or software, but nothing on the iOS end has changed as of iOS 17.0.3.

 Can you Chromecast from an iPhone?